letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Advanced procedures:

 - Get a pull request by someone else on your system to create a local custom build
-- Contribute to a pull request created by someone else

 Let's get started!